Haminimi/Haminimi/README.md

 ###

 <p align="left">Here on my GitHub, you'll find that most of the projects are currently focused on Web Development.
-For data-related projects, you can visit my Kaggle profile or my website for a comprehensive overview and direct access to each project.
-In the future, I plan to expand my GitHub portfolio to include other areas, such as Data Science, AI and ML.</p>
+For data-related projects, you can visit my Kaggle profile or my website for a comprehensive overview and direct access to each project.</p>

 ###